mvolkmann/blog/src/swift/SwiftUI.md

 `.leading`, `.center`, or `.trailing`.

 A default amount of space is added between each child determined by the system.
-In iOS this seems to be 12, but I cannot find a documented value.
+In iOS this seems to be 16 when the children are containers and zero when they are views, but I cannot find a documented value.
 To change the space between child views, add the `spacing` attribute.

 #### ZStack